rhymeswithzion/rwz-test/README.md

 ### What Rhymes with Zion isn't

 Rhymes with Zion is unfortunately not the place to find out what rhymes with zion.
 Luckily, there are <a href="https://docs.google.com/document/d/1u7PoI3MD21fb0GxSsZyfxVKJhmEE8eP3cbyBOWyufss" target="_blank">plenty of websites</a> which provide that service.
-It also, is not on the front-page of googl3 (as you may have seen if you clicked that link above)... yet.
+It also, is not on the front-page of google (as you may have seen if you clicked that link above).

 Rhymes with Zion is not a website for self-promotion.
 Although it encourages contribution through the [curation](#curate) and [individual submissions](#submissions) of their favourite audio-visual works of art, it is not a place for artists to share their own work.
 By sharing the work of others, you can indirectly promote yourself through your [contributor's page](http://www.rwz.io/contributors/test).
-If you would like to see your audio-visual work of art posted on the site, please get someone else to submit it on your behalf.
+That does not mean the audio-visual works of art created by contributors can't be shared on the site, it just has to be curated by another contributor who did not help create it.

 Rhymes with Zion is not commercially driven in any way.
 It does not have a profit motive, and therefore it is not a place where you will see any form of advertisement or marketing campaigns.
 There is no space for sponsored content or promotional posts.
-Every work of art being showcased is shared for the sake of itself, presenting it as intrinsically valueable and not just a means to an end.
+Every work of art being showcased is shared for the sake of itself, presenting it as intrinsically valuable and not just a means to an end.

 ## About

+The internet has changed the way we see and connect with the world, others, and ourselves.
+It has enabled digital media to become a ubiquitous throughout society.

 ### Our Ethos